Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

-We define the following notions of \emph{congestion potential} in terms of configuration $U$ and the graph $\PE^U$: \begin{itemize} \item the \textbf{(uncertainty) degree} of the configuration $U$ is given by $\delta^{U}= \max_i\{\delta^{U}_i\}$ where $\delta^{U}_i$ is defined as the degree of entity $e_i$ in $\PE^U$ (the maximum number of entities $e_j$, \emph{including $e_i$}, that potentially encroach upon $e_i$ in configuration $U$.) \item the \textbf{(uncertainty) ply} $\ply^U$ of configuration $U$ is the maximum number of uncertainty regions in $U$ that intersect at a single point.
-This is the largest number of entities in configuration $U$ whose mutual potential encroachment is witnessed by a single point. \item the \textbf{(uncertainty) thickness} $\chi^U$ of configuration $U$ is the chromatic number of $\PE^U$.
-This is the size of the smallest decomposition of $\E$ into independent sets (sets with no potential for encroachment) in configuration $U$.
-The chromatic number and clique number of ball intersection graphs, in any fixed dimension $d$, are the same up to a constant factor. \end{itemize} Note that $\ply^U \le \chi^U \le \delta^{U}$, so upper bounds on $\delta^{U}$, and lower bounds on $\ply^U$, apply to all three measures.
+\item the \textbf{(uncertainty) ply} $\ply^U$ of configuration $U$ is the maximum number of uncertainty regions in $U$ that intersect at a single point.
+This is the largest number of entities in configuration $U$ whose mutual potential encroachment is witnessed by a single point.

+\item the \textbf{(uncertainty) thickness} $\chi^U$ of configuration $U$ is the chromatic number of $\PE^U$.
+This is the size of the smallest decomposition of $\E$ into independent sets (sets with no potential for encroachment) in configuration $U$. \end{itemize}